 The Center offers orientations to teaching at Brown for all new instructors.
 Faculty and postdocs are welcome to attend the Center’s orientation for new faculty.
-Graduate students should attend the workshops for new TAs listed below.
+Graduate students are welcome attend Graduate TA Orientation (appropriate for new and returning TAs).

 New Faculty Orientation to Teaching at Brown